Hello and welcome to my K2 Orton snowboard boots review.

 Reduced Footprint

-The Orton's are bulkier than normal.
+The Orton's are about average in terms of their profile.
 From all the boots I've measured the average difference between outersole and mondo of the boot is just under 3cm (2.93cm).
-The Orton has a 3.3cm difference.
-Not the longest I've measured but longer than average.
-If I could've squeezed into a 9.5, which is a possiblity, then it would be just under an average 10 for me.
+The Orton has a 2.8cm difference.

 Entry/Exit